tthoma24/swc-section1-materials/git.md

 - [ ] __Owner:__ Pull in the new changes from the remote repository on GitHub with `git pull origin master`
 - [ ] __Owner and Collaborator:__ switch roles and add another planet

+We did this.
+It worked!
+I hope it was fun.

 ## Conflicts